dranjan/dranjan.github.io/nb/README.md

 The notebooks are intended for publication on my website, but the path to getting them there is fairly wiggly.

-## Prerequisites
+## Initial setup

-To begin, the following Python dependencies are required:

-- jupyter
-- jupytext
-- jekyllnb
-- numpy
-- scipy
-- matplotlib
-- pillow
+Install PDM (say, via `pipx`) and execute `./init.sh` in this directory.

-Those should be installed in a Virtualenv.
+This should install all Python dependencies in a local virtualenv environment.

-TODO: handle that with proper tooling.

 ## Running It